Is there Hanoi French Quarter in the heart of Hanoi? Why do we call French Quarter but not Vietnamese Quarter?

 Perhaps you heard about Hanoi French Quarter before, but you don’t have much information about it, right?
 If you are unsure where it is, let me introduce some interesting facts that maybe blow up your mind.

+Beside Hanoi Old Quarter, Hanoi French Quarter is also a big and busy hub in the center of Hanoi.
 This area is possibly considered as “Little Paris”, where we can find some similar architecture, typical street style of the capital of France.

 It also one of the most luxurious corners in the city, the place encompassing five-star hotels and upmarket restaurants.
 Galleries, boutiques, bookshops, coffee shops is right in your vision, with an outstanding appearance of Trang Tien Plaza.